Food Service Management – Major #5691

 3 units

 Nutrition and diet patterns throughout the life cycle play an integral role in physical health, emotional health, and the prevention of chronic disease.
 Students will study this relationship through learning about nutrients and their interactions in the human body.
 Nutrition will be discussed through the lens of different social, psychological, and cultural considerations.
 This course includes consumer information on food distribution systems and food safety.
 Not open to students with credit in Food and Nutrition 40.
-(A, CSU-GE, UC)
+(A, CSU, UC)

 Course Details:

-1. Advisory: ENGL 1A
+1. Advisory: ENGL C1000

 2. Anti Requisite: FN 40